 Outside of career coaching and consulting, Lai also has an interest in wine culture and blogging.
 She received the Court of Master Sommeliers Level I and is awaiting award of the Level III Advanced in Wines and Spirits.
 She writes a culture and travel blog, SIFT by CLAI, which she hopes to expand to include her experiences as an American studying business in Madrid.

 “I think it’s fantastic that she got the Fulbright,” said Goldstein, saying that Lai would bring much to the one-year program and get a lot out of it.
-“It’s great for the TM program as well, that she can be that kind of ambassador.”
+“It’s great for the Technology Management program as well, that she can be that kind of ambassador.”